domoran/dxlstdlib/tools/dxl_doxygen/readme.txt

-This is a modifed binary version of DOXYGEN Version 1.6.1, which has been released under the GNU-GPL Version 2.
+This is a modifed binary version of DOXYGEN Version 1.6.1, which has been released under the GNU-GPL Version 2 (See DOXYGEN_LICENSE.TXT).

 In the original binary the string "inc" has been replaced by "$$$" to enable the reassignment of INC files to another language.
 Afterwards the binary has been compressed using the UPX packer.